-PHA will continue to utilize MTW flexibility to implement efficiencies in the HCV Program designed to simplify processing and streamline administrative processes.
+PHA will continue to utilize MTW flexibility to implement efficiencies designed to simplify processing and streamline administrative processes.
 This activity includes:

-- Restriction on Elective Moves Families are permitted to move within PHA's jurisdiction after the initial term of assisted occupancy and at the time of regular recertification. - Criteria for Portability Moves PHA has established criteria for all port-out moves.
-The criteria require that MTW voucher participants requesting to port-out provide a verified employment, education, safety, or medical/disability need to support their move to another jurisdiction. - Development of Local Forms PHA will prepare local forms, which reflect PHA's MTW policies and procedures.
+- Restriction on Elective Moves Families participating in the HCV program are permitted to move within PHA's jurisdiction after the initial term of assisted occupancy and at the time of regular recertification. - Criteria for Portability Moves PHA has established criteria for all port-out moves.
+The criteria require that MTW voucher participants requesting to port-out provide a verified employment, education, safety, or medical/disability need to support their move to another jurisdiction. - Development of Local Forms PHA will prepare local forms, which reflect PHA's MTW policies and procedures, for use in the HCV and Public Housing programs.